MDA-Courtyard/RespiRate/BUILDING.md

-Instructions for building standalone executables for Windows.
+Instructions for building portable executables for Windows.
 These instructions expect Python 3.6 (Anaconda is recommended).

 Please note that these are not requirements for installing or running RespiRate